Case Studies:

 Philippines (Mt.
 Kanla-on Natural Park)

-Kanla-on Spring Water Plant PES contributions
+Kanla-on Spring Water Plant Payment for Environmental Services (PES) contributions

 Summary